-- No stretchy-skin-tight or see-through clothing. - No tee shirts with violent or obscene graphics; text and imagery should be G-rated. - No spaghetti straps, crop-tops/half-shirts, or tank tops. - No leggings, footless tights, or yoga pants, unless worn under a skirt, dress, or shorts. - No cut-offs or rips/tears in clothing (no jeans with holes). - Skirts must fall no more than 2 inches above the knee. - Shorts must fall no more than 2 inches above the knee and are allowed only when uniform shorts are allowed. - No pajamas or slippers. - Sandals may be worn but must have backs.
+- No stretchy-skin-tight or see-through clothing. - No tee shirts with violent or obscene graphics; text and imagery should be G-rated. - No spaghetti straps, crop-tops/half-shirts, or tank tops and mid-sections must be covered at all times. - No footless tights, leggings, workout pants, or yoga pants unless worn under a skirt, dress, or shorts. - No cut-offs or rips/tears in clothing (no jeans with holes). - No pajamas or slippers. - Skirts/shorts/skorts must be fingertip length or longer and are allowed from the start of school to October 31st and after April 1st. - Sandals may be worn but must have backs.